aengusng8/delightfulDSA/README.md

-To be fluent in Python and intermediate data structures and algorithms, I am writing 120 solutions to problems from Codeforce, HackerRank, Spoj, Uva.
+To be fluent in Python and intermediate data structures and algorithms, I am writing 120 solutions to problems from Codeforce, HackerRank, HackerEarth, Spoj, Uva.
 My mentor structured the curriculum, and he got second prize in The 2015 ACM-ICPC Asia Hanoi Regional Contest.

 # The group of intermediate problems comprises 15 topics:
   1. Dynamic Array & String